EvolverSwiftUI/IntroductionToFrontEnd/README.md

 # Tweaking the code
  Making small changes in the code to understand software behaviour.
  eg: Changing colors, font, sizes, images and texts etc.

+# Breaking down into small parts
+Break into small parts
+Pick one part and write code for that part and test the output.
+Repeat the same for every part

 # FrondEnd Tech Stack
 1. HTML